Is it finally time to trim your baby’s nails, but you’re feeling a bit unsure?

-- Hold your baby still: The more their hands move, the bigger the chance that you’ll accidentally cut their finger.
-If your baby seems nervous, talk or sing while you’re busy.
+- Hold your baby still: The more their hands move, the bigger the chance you’ll accidentally cut their finger.
+If your baby seems nervous, talk or sing while you work.

 - Use an emery board: If there are any rough edges, use an emery board to smooth them out.